Eat your heart out, Steph Curry: 12-year old girl sinks impossible no-look, over-the-shoulder buzzer-beater

 This was a shot for the ages

-The shot caught all nylon and Harpold celebrated accordingly with her teammates.
+The shot caught all net and Harpold celebrated accordingly with her teammates.

 From another angle: